 Therefore, to avoid soy, use Ceela’s Gluten, Soy, Nut, Dairy, and Cruelty-Free, Vegan Skin Care.
 Most of all, do not eat processed foods in the United States.

 Furthermore, physicians now have proof that milk on skin can make you unable to drink milk safely.
-Consequently, never put common allergen or corn containing creams on itching, red skin.
+Consequently, Ceela allows you to never put common allergen or corn containing creams on itching, red skin.

 Be aware of what is in common skin care products.